Java Merge Example

 Step 4: Writing the Code

-Now, let’s dive into the code that combines multiple text files into a single file using Conholdate.Total for Java.
+Below is the code that merges multiple text files into one using Conholdate.Total for Java.

-1. Load the source TXT file by creating an instance of the Merger class and specifying the path of the file to be merged.
+1. Load the source TXT file by creating a Merger instance and providing the file path.

-2. Add TXT files to the merging process using the join method of the Merger object.
-Specify the path of the additional TXT files.
+2. Add additional TXT files with the join method of the Merger object.

 Sample Code